numba/numba-rvsdg/README.md

 Numba because they serve to clearly identify regions within the Python source- and bytecode.

+Note: The project was previously known and `numba-rvsdg` and was renamed to `numba-scfg` in early 2025.
+The original scope was to implement Regional Value State Dependence Graphs (RVSDG), where SCFGs are necessary intermediary for the transformation from Python to RVSDG.
+But over time it became evident that the full RVSDG representation wasn't needed and so this package implements the SCFG transformations.
+Thus, the decision was taken to rename the package such that it better describes what it is about.

 ## Development

 If you have `make` and `conda` available, a common setting up workflow could